Residency Interview Tips to Land Your Dream Program

 Table of Contents

-In the 2024 NRMP Program Directors Survey, 87% of all program directors (PDs) surveyed across all specialties cited the “interactions with faculty during the interview and visit” as an important factor when ranking an applicant.
-It was the second most important factor in who PDs selected, second only to interpersonal skills (which you also exemplify on interview day).
+In the 2024 NRMP Program Directors Survey, 87% of program directors (PDs) surveyed cited the “interactions with faculty during the interview and visit” as a major factor when ranking applicants.
+It was second only to interpersonal skills, which are mainly demonstrated on interview day.

 Gearing up for residency applications?
 Download our FREE how-to application guide and increase your odds of matching!